Music

 In the 15-17 centuries, during the formation of the North Caucasian ethnic groups and the civilization of the region, a tool emerged that became one of the most common throughout its territory.
 In fact - this is a small skeleton of the barrel, covered with lamb skin.
 Guess?
 Of course.
 After all, everything is elementary: ram-drum.

-Residents of different regions of the North Caucasus can say that this is a gaval in fact, or a doul, or maybe in general - a guimcaeg, and they will be right in their own way.
+Residents of different regions of the North Caucasus can say that this is actually a gaval, or a doula, or maybe even a guymtsaeg, and they will be right, in their own way.

 Human evolution is inextricably linked with the improvement of musical instruments and the development of musical culture.